Especially relevant for operations-heavy businesses with real workflow complexity.

 Pain points

-• Repetitive reporting and documentation burden
+- Repetitive reporting and documentation burden that scales with acreage and policy count

 Opportunity areas

-• Document and knowledge retrieval
+- Document and knowledge retrieval from scattered internal records

 Practical examples